Best camera drones 2024: Take your aerial photos and videos to the next level

 As we explained in our full DJI Inspire 3 review, this is a large and heavy drone at 140.91oz / 3,995g, and the set-up time is longer, so it's not as easy to transport or anywhere near as convenient as the DJI Mavic 3 Pro, for example.
 This won't be a problem for professional drone pilots and camera operators working on film sets, but for enthusiasts working alone much of the time, indulging their hobby, it's simply not a practical drone to carry around and set up on a whim.

-The main camera is a full-frame Zenmuse X9-8K Air Gimbal Camera, which is compatible with four lenses that are sold separately and can capture 44.7MP photos in Raw and JPEG.
-Video can be captured in 8K up to 75fps and 4K up to 120fps in professional Raw video formats and flat color profiles for consistency within a professional workflow.
-Plus, there are many features and additional accessories aimed at professional filmmaking at the highest levels.
+The main camera is an incredibly high-quality full-frame Zenmuse X9-8K Air Gimbal Camera which is compatible with four lenses.
+These have to be purchased separately.
+This 44.7MP camera can capture photos in Raw and JPEG, while video can be captured in 8K up to 75fps and 4K up to 120fps in professional Raw video formats and flat color profiles.
+It's a professional powerhouse in every way, and is aimed at professional filmmaking on high-end productions.

 Swipe to scroll horizontally